aws/aws-sdk-js-v3/clients/client-b2bi/README.md

 <p>This is the <i>Amazon Web Services B2B Data Interchange API Reference</i>.
 It provides descriptions, API request parameters, and the XML response for each of the B2BI API actions.</p> <p>B2BI enables automated exchange of EDI (electronic data interchange) based business-critical transactions at cloud scale, with elasticity and pay-as-you-go pricing.
 Businesses use EDI documents to exchange transactional data with trading partners, such as suppliers and end customers, using standardized formats such as X12.</p> <note> <p>Rather than actually running a command, you can use the <code>--generate-cli-skeleton</code> parameter with any API call to generate and display a parameter template.
 You can then use the generated template to customize and use as input on a later command.
 For details, see <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html#cli-usage-skeleton-generate">Generate and use a parameter skeleton file</a>.</p> </note>

 ## Installing

-To install this package, simply type add or install @aws-sdk/client-b2bi using your favorite package manager:
+To install this package, use the CLI of your favorite package manager:

 - `npm install @aws-sdk/client-b2bi`
 - `yarn add @aws-sdk/client-b2bi`
 - `pnpm add @aws-sdk/client-b2bi`